UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 - Samsung S7 Edge

 Tablet
-- Nexus 5
+- Nexus 7
 - Apple Watch

 ## Initial Attack

 <p align="justify">

-Input voice signals were recorded on the Samsung S7 and modulated on a 40 kHz carrier using MATLAB.
-The output wave file was given as input to the audio amplifier through a 3.5mm stereo audio jack, as the phone had a stereo speaker.
+Input voice signals were recorded on the Samsung S7 and amplitude modulated on a 40 kHz carrier using MATLAB.
+Two types of modulation were performed.
+One, using an inbuilt amplitude modulation function on MATLAB and another using the modulation function specific to exploiting the microphone's non linearity, as explained above.
+Observing the frequency spectrum of the resulting  modulated signals showed that the inbuilt function performed supressed carrier modulation while the custom function produces signals at the carrier frequency and two side bands.
+The output wave file was given as input to the audio amplifier, from the phone, through a 3.5mm stereo audio jack, as the phone had a stereo speaker.
 However, the amplifier operates on a differential input.
 So the left and right channels of the audio jack are combined together before connecting to the amplifier.
 This is powered by a 4.7V battery.
 The output of the audio amplifier is given as input to the ultrasonic transducer.
 The attack is tested on the above mentioned victim devices at varying distances and for various input commands like 'What is the temperature ?' , 'Ok Google' etc.,

 </p>